-Veneers are prosthetic devices, prescribed and used by cosmetic dentists such as the San Ramon dentist.
+Veneers are prosthetic devices, prescribed and used by cosmetic dentists.
 A dentist could decide that more than one veneer is needed to restore a single tooth.
 As they have been around for a while, improvements are continually being made.

 Now, your smile can be designed so that your teeth are flattering in size, shape, length, color, and clarity, and all to give off that big smile that you can only find on Hollywood stars.
 People also use these thin veneers as an anti-aging option.

 As for Lumineers, they are a brand name for porcelain veneers manufactured by Denmat Lab, one of the biggest creators of dental appliances or devices.
 They are made ultra-thin so that they can be applied seamlessly over your teeth.

 And both are used to correct problems of the teeth such as chipping and cracking.
 However, there are differences between the two.
 We’ll be looking at the differences below.

 To prep teeth for veneers, tooth structure must be drilled away to make room for the veneers to be placed on and bonded to the teeth.
 However, some patients avoid this procedure, as they consider it invasive, and instead go for the Lumineers instead.
 Lumineers are often referred to as the “no-prep veneers.”
 This means they require little to no preparation of the tooth enamel.
 A cleaning and light sanding is however used to prep the teeth for the contact-lens-thin Lumineers.
 Also, no anesthesia is needed for Lumineers, and there is no need to place acrylic temporaries between dental visits.